How to Clean Artificial Turf: Mistakes That Damage It and What to Do Instead

 What happens if you do not clean artificial turf at all?

-Neglecting turf maintenance can lead to dull appearance, odor buildup, compacted infill, and flattened blades.
+Neglecting turf maintenance leads to dull appearance, odor buildup, compacted infill, and flattened blades.

 How do you clean artificial turf that gets muddy?